480-503-4295

 Choosing A Sunlight Readable Display For Outdoor Applications.

-Sunlight Readable Displays perform optimally when viewed and used in direct sunlight, ideal for outdoor use whereas non-sunlight readable displays completely wash out in direct sun light.
+Sunlight readable LCDs perform optimally when viewed and used in direct sunlight, ideal for outdoor use whereas non-sunlight readable displays completely wash out in direct sun light.

 There are two types of LCD technology that perform well in direct sunlight.
 Positive mode monochrome and multi-color transflective TFTs.